shivero/webpack-4-react-bootstrap-starter-template/README.md

 # Webpack 4 starter template with React, Boostrap 4

 > Starter template for projects that use webpack 4 in pair with React, Boostrap 4 and ES6 Javascript.
-This project contains configuration for development and production deploy using webpack 4 module bundler and tools which _might_ be helpfull
+This project contains configuration for development and production deploy using webpack 4 module bundler and tools which _might_ be helpful

 ## Getting started